 Do you need help and support sorting yourself out?
-I offer counselling to adults using the 'Person-Centred' approach.
+I offer counselling to adults using the 'Person-Centered' approach.
 This form of counselling is safe, comfortable and highly effective.
 I also have considerable understanding of CBT, Mindfulness based therapy and existential therapy.

 For counselling to work well you must be at ease with your therapist so I aim to provide a safe and confidential space where we can explore and work through any problems you bring.
 My job is to help you feel comfortable and safe while you tell me what your concerns are.
 We also talk through with you what you want from your counselling

 The first session is a chance for me to explain how I work and to answer any questions you may have.
 If you find the first session helpful we can arrange further sessions.
 I recommend we meet on a weekly basis, at least for the first month.
 Sometimes one or two session is all you will need.
 Sometimes longer is helpful.
 My sessions are client led.
 The sessions can be booked one at a time.
 There is no need for you to feel committed to further sessions further ahead than the next week!

 Some of the issues I have worked with include